 Now is not the time to get sensitive, but I’m about to point the finger at you.

-If you’re like most people who struggle with their weight or simply have difficulty looking the way you want, odds are you have an eating problem.
+If you are like most people who struggle with their weight or simply have difficulty looking the way you want, odds are you have an eating problem.
 And it’s not necessarily that you eat the wrong foods—it’s that you eat too much.
-And why do you eat too much?
-Well, it’s because you’re always too damn hungry.
-Whether you wake up needing food, a scavenging for snacks at work, or come home famished, your stomach seems to be in perpetual starvation mode.

 It might sound crazy, but sleep really can—and will—help reduce your physiological need for food.
 And while that’s not the only thing driving hunger, it can make a big difference.

 If you want personalized help controlling your hunger and eating the food you love, you can work directly with a Born Fitness coach.
 Whether you are trying to lose weight or gain muscle, you’ll receive 1-on-1 coaching and a catered plan.